B7ISRAEL-LWAMBA/DS5220-01_Course-Project/README.md

 First Run Note: The system will automatically download the necessary AI models (~3GB).
 This may take 1-3 minutes.

-3. Run Model Analysis (Optional)
+3. Run Model Analysis (Comparison Task)

-To generate the performance comparison report (Transformer vs GPT) for presentation slides:
+To generate the performance comparison report (Local Transformer vs GPT-4o) for presentation slides:

+Run the analysis script:

 python src/analysis.py

+Input API Key: The script will pause and prompt you to enter an OpenAI API Key.

+Paste your key and press Enter to see the side-by-side comparison.

+Press Enter without a key to run only the Local Model analysis.

 C. Directory Structure

 DS5220-01_Course-Project/
 ├── data/
-│   ├── raw/                 # Source zip files
+│   ├── raw/                 # Source zip files (gitignored)
 │   └── processed/           # knowledge_base.csv (Generated)
 ├── src/
 │   ├── data_loader.py       # ETL Pipeline (Rescue & Repair logic)